-Note 1 (c) to the financial report discloses the going concern assumption and the Group's expenditure to fund the NTCELL manufacturing, clinical trial costs and ongoing corporate expenses.
+Note 1 (c) to the financial report discloses the going concern assumption and the Group's ability to fund the ongoing research, corporate and operating expenses.

-The Group's annual going concern assessment is a key audit matter due to the size of research and operational expenditure activities, the Group's history of operating losses and negative operating cash flows and the degree of estimation and assumptions required to be made by the Group concerning future cash flows.
+The Group's annual going concern assessment is a key audit matter due to the size of research and operational expenditure activities, the Group's history of operating losses and negative operating cash flows (excluding the one-off sale of its joint venture in the current year) and the degree of estimation and assumptions required to be made by the Group concerning future cash flows.